 Along with the indigenous folk art created using centuries-old craft techniques, the collection also includes contemporary crafts and two-dimensional art.

 Fittingly, the nonprofit gallery is housed in a restored eight-room Victorian cottage built in the late 1800s in Walterboro's historic district.
 Inside you'll find pottery, paintings, jewelry, quilts, mobiles, vases and furnishings, along with "agricultural art" - an assortment of homegrown food products from South Carolina's own farms and fields.

 The handcrafted art collection features the work of more than 300 South Carolina master artisans selected in a two-stage juried process that includes an evaluation by out-of-state professional artists.

 Despite the high quality of the wares, the average sales price is a modest $23.

 To be sure, there are plenty of pricier items among the collection, including a $3,500 sweetgrass basket made by a well-known Gullah artist using a unique coiling technique handed down from her West African ancestors.

-After you’ve browsed through the gallery, be sure to walk down the block to the antique district in Walterboro’s historic downtown.
-The flagship store among the lot is Bachelor Hill Antiques, the go-to-shop for unusual, show-stop pieces, from vintage theater lights to a child’s tin cupboard with slag glass tea set.
+After you've browsed through the gallery, be sure to walk down the block to the antique district in Walterboro's historic downtown.
+The flagship store among the lot is Antiques & Collectibles of Walterboro, an antiques mall with 21 vendors selling everything from beautiful Oriental screens to vintage holiday linens.

-Most of the shops are on East Washington Street where you’ll also find two great throwback lunch spots – Old Bank Christmas & Bakery, located in the old Farmers and Merchants Bank building, and Hiott’s Pharmacy.
+Most of the shops are on East Washington Street where you'll also a fun throwback lunch spot - Hiott's Pharmacy.
 Opened in 1951, it features an old-fashioned soda fountain serving ice cream, fountain drinks and sandwiches.